-Students who score 18 (16) or below on the ACT English test or 460 (380) or below on the SAT verbal test must enroll in WAC 101, a basic writing course (see "Writing Across the Curriculum," page 374).
-Students who score between 19 (17) and 28 (24) on the ACT English test or between 470 (390) and 650 (580) on the SAT verbal test are eligible to enroll in ENG 101.
-Students who score 29 (25) or higher on the ACT English test or 660 (590) or higher on the SAT verbal test may take ENG 105 in place of ENG 101 and 102.
+Students who score 18 or below on the ACT English test or 460 or below on the SAT critical reading test must enroll in WAC 101, a basic writing course (see "Writing Across the Curriculum (WAC)," page 543).
+Students who score between 19 and 25 on the ACT English test or between 470 and 610 on the SAT critical reading test are eligible to enroll in ENG 101.
+Students who score 26 or higher on the ACT English test or 620 or higher on the SAT critical reading test may take ENG 105 in place of ENG 101 and 102.
 Students may qualify for ENG 105 by achieving appropriate scores on the CLEP General Examination in English Composition with Essay.
 For more information, go to University Testing Services, in EDB 301, access the Web site at www.asu.edu/uts, or call 480/965-7146.

 Foreign Language.
-For information regarding foreign language placement testing, see "Foreign Language Requirement," page 409 and "Foreign Language Placement," page 409, and "Credit by Examination," page 73.
+For information regarding foreign language placement testing, see "Foreign Language Requirement," page 584 and "Foreign Language Placement," page 585, and "Credit by Examination," page 74.

 Mathematics.
 Readiness examinations are required before registering for the following mathematics courses at ASU: MAT 106, 113, 117, 119, 142, 170, 210, and 270.
-For more information, visit the Department of Mathematics and Statistics undergraduate office in PS A211, or access the Web site at fym.la.asu.edu/placement.
+For more information, visit the Department of Mathematics and Statistics undergraduate office in PS A211, or access the Web site at math.asu.edu/fym/placement.html.